 Multi-table poker allows players the opportunity to maximize earning potential while playing online.
 When a player becomes consistent at a level, they have the option to either increase limits or add more tables at the existing limits.
-Like moving up in limits, changing game type or playing against new players, adding more tables to your session means harnessing new skills.
+Like moving up in limits, changing game type or playing against new players.
+Also, adding more tables to your session means harnessing new skills.

 Playing within your bankroll and playing in a game where you have an advantage are keys to success in multi-table poker.
 However, just because you have an advantage in a single-table game doesn’t mean you will have the same advantage if you add more tables.

-If you’re thinking about trying multi-table poker, you need to have the capacity to divide your attention equally among the tables or you may miss key interactions that can help shape future decisions.
+If you’re thinking about trying multi-table poker, you need to have the capacity to divide your attention equally among the tables.
+Or you may miss key interactions that can help shape future decisions.
 With this in mind, it is time to master the basic skills necessary for an easy to transition to multi-table poker.

 Even with more tables open, you will still find yourself folding more hands than you’re playing or at least you should.
-As you add tables, some of the nuances of each table will be lost so its important to stay patient in order to keep from making mistakes.
+As you add tables, some of the nuances of each table will be lost.
+So, its important to stay patient in order to keep from making mistakes.

-It’s difficult enough to follow and keep straight actions from table to table, so staying focused and eliminating all other distractions will help make the transition from single-table to multi-table poker easier.
+It’s difficult enough to follow and keep straight actions from table to table.
+So staying focused and eliminating all other distractions will help make the transition from single-table to multi-table poker easier.

-Patience and focus will help you gather the knowledge you need to make the most logical moves, but you also need discipline to follow through with what you know is right rather than taking chances.
+Patience and focus will help you gather the knowledge you need to make the most logical moves.
+But you also need discipline to follow through with what you know is right rather than taking chances.
 When you only answer to yourself, it’s easier to find yourself on the wrong side of a marginal decision because you want to be risky.

 Discipline also comes into play when studying the game and evaluating your leaks.
 There is a reason why one of the most famous sayings in poker includes the phrase a lifetime to master.
 It would be a mistake to assume you have nothing to learn just because you are a winning player.

-Be disciplined enough to make the right decisions because taking risks will have a larger impact on your bankroll with more tables open.
+Be disciplined enough to make the right decisions.
+Because taking risks will have a larger impact on your bankroll with more tables open.